guillemalomar/TextIndexer/README.md

 but for several words at the same time, giving an ordered list as a result, with a % of the words in the input that appear in each file.

+Currently, there are two available indexing modes to choose:
+*    A) Indexing by file
+*    B) Indexing by word

+Several tests will be done in order to obtain some performance data to evaluate them.
+I guess that the proportion WordsRange/NumFiles will be the main way to choose between them.
+We'll see.

 It has been tested with +1.25GB of data.
 For a bigger dataset, it might give memory problems.
 In this